 When a new donor is added to your list, you need to roll out the red carpet.
 Within 48 hours of adding this new contact, you should send out a welcome email.
 With VerticalResponse, you can use our automated feature to schedule a welcome email to be delivered as soon as a new contact is added to your list.

-This welcome email should offer a friendly greeting, thank the recipient for signing up and quickly explain the benefits of your email list.
+This welcome email should offer a friendly greeting, thank the recipient for signing up and quickly explain the benefits of your email list. creating a sense don t use all caps charity water raising money.
 The call to action can lead subscribers to your website, perhaps to a specific landing page that offers the history of your organization or answers frequently asked questions.

 The call to action can vary, but this is not a time to solicit a donation.
 This email is about establishing a connection and starting a relationship, not asking for cash.